2009 Louisiana–Monroe Warhawks football team

 The 2009 Louisiana–Monroe Warhawks football team represented University of Louisiana at Monroe as a member of the Sun Belt Conference during the 2009 NCAA Division I FBS football season.
 Led by Charlie Weatherbie in his seventh and final season as head coach, the Warhawks compiled an overall record of 6–6 with a mark of 5–3 in conference play, tying for third place in the Sun Belt.
 Louisiana–Monroe was bowl eligible, but was not invited to a bowl game.
 The team played home games at Malone Stadium in Monroe, Louisiana.

 Weatherbie was fired at the end of the season.
-He compiled an overall recod of 31–51 in seven seasons as head coach for the Warhawks.
+He compiled an overall record of 31–51 in seven seasons as head coach for the Warhawks.